 Monday (Day 3)

-Monday is an exciting day because it will be your first official opportunity to play in Mother Ocean!
-You will start the morning off right with some coffee and a banana (or two) before piling into the surf mobile to head down to Playa Chaman for your first bodysurf lesson.
+Monday is an exciting day because it will be your first official opportunity to use your knowledge and skills in Mother Ocean!
+You will start the morning off right with some coffee and a banana (or two) before piling into the surf mobile to head down to Playa Chaman for your second bodysurf lesson.
 Playa Chaman is located within the relatively undeveloped confines of the famed Marino Ballena National Park — home to arguably one of the most beautiful beaches in all of Costa Rica — where the jungle meets the sea.
 Before entering the ocean for the bodysurf session, your instructors will provide you with some history and information about the park, including a brief discussion about the famed “Cola de Ballena,” a mysterious natural rock-reef and sandbar formation that juts into the Pacific Ocean to form a near-identical replica of a whale’s tail.

 After spending two hours frolicking in the warm, tropical waters of the equatorial Pacific, you will head back to Bodhi Surf + Yoga to satisfy your newfound appetite with a delicious home-cooked breakfast.
 Whether snoozing in a hammock or cooling off by the pool, you will want to spend some time relaxing and digesting breakfast before heading to the local Uvita waterfall.
 You can grab a cool beverage and some lunch at the restaurant located near the entrance of the waterfall before being transported back to Bodhi in the late afternoon.
-Just before sunset, you will head up to the yoga platform to enjoy a much needed yoga session.
-After limbering up throughout the course of the yoga class, you will want to shower before returning to the yoga platform later in the evening for a pizza movie night!
+Just before sunset, you will head up to the yoga platform to enjoy a much-needed yoga session.
+After limbering up throughout the course of the yoga class, you will want to shower before returning to the yoga platform later in the evening for a movie night!
 The movie we will be watching is titled “Come Hell or High Water”, a truly breathtaking film about bodysurfing.